fjollberg/Advent-of-code-2022/README.md

-# Advent-of-code-2022
+# Advent of code 2022

-Advent of Code 2022 in Powershell
+In Powershell.
+Because I can.